foundersandcoders/coursebook/src/learn/database/index.md

 const Database = require("better-sqlite3");

 /**
+ * If we do not set DB_FILE env var creates an in-memory temp DB.
+ * Otherwise connect to the DB contained in the file we specified (if it exists).
- * Create a new DB file, or use an existing one
+ * If it does not exist create a new DB file and connect to it.
  */
-const db = new Database("db.sqlite");
+const db = new Database(process.env.DB_FILE);

 /**
  * Make sure DB has the right structure by running schema.sql